DataScienceINT/projecticum2024/README.md

 We recommend iterations of annotation/training to see how data collection improves performance.

 Deliverables:
 -	Trained NER model + training database
--	List and definition of entities recognized by the model
+-	List and definition of entities recognized by the model (in directory reporting)
--	F1 score (cross validation) per entity
+-	F1 score (cross validation) per entity (in directory reporting)
--	All code and materials generated backed up in this repo + short summary of hurdles encountered
+-	All code and materials generated backed up in this repo (in directory code) + short summary of hurdles encountered (in directory reporting)